BonSAI0t/b42MPCullingFix/README.md

 2. Right-click on** `projectzomboid.jar` and open with **7-Zip** or **WinRAR**

-3. Navigate to: `zombie\network\packets\character\` and delete `ZombieDeletePacket.class`
+3. Navigate to: `zombie\network\packets\character\` and delete `ZombieDeletePacket.class`replicate

-5. Drag and drop `ZombieDeletePacket.class` of the correct version in place of the deleted file
+5. Drag and drop `ZombieDeletePacket.class` from the directory which matches the version of your server in place of the deleted file (if matching version is not available try the closest one or wait until it is supported)

 6. Close the archive (changes save automatically)

 7. Restart your server

-**If the correct version is not present, try the closest version**

 ## Reverting